gpageot/JenkinsUE4/Documentation/SETUP.md

     p4 edit -t text+w ....modules

 The command above will change all .modules files in current folder and all sub folders to type "text+w"

+You also need to manually change the file type of "Engine\Binaries\DotNET\UnrealBuildTool.xml" to "text+w" as some Epic build script will try to edit it (Compilation, package, ...)

 ## UE4 perforce streams setup